JetBrains/Qodana/General/output.md

 ## UI-compatible output

+In addition to programmatic output, you can generate human readable output in the HTML format by using the `--save-report` argument.

+### Local run

-In addition to programmatic output you can also generate human readable output in HTML format (`--save-report`).
-Unfortunately due to js security restrictions this cannot be currently viewed via file:// protocol (double-click on index.html).
-For convenience, we provide `--show-report` argument to serve HTML report via http:// protol locally.
+Due to JavaScript security restrictions, the generated report cannot be viewed via the `file://` protocol (that is, by double-clicking the `index.html` file).
+Instead, you can use the `--show-report` argument to serve the HTML report locally via the `http://` protocol.
-In case you want to view UI in already generated `report/` folder:
+To view the report in the already generated `report/` folder:
  - Docker
     ```
     docker run -it --rm -p 8000:80 -v $(pwd)/report:/usr/share/nginx/html nginx